 — Detroit Lions Talk (@DetroitLions_TT) February 6, 2019

 I don’t anticipate LeGarette Blount, who looked old and slow in 2018, to return.
 Theo Riddick remains a passing down specialist.
 Johnson is the present and future of the Lions offense.
 In his final two starts of 2018, Johnson looked dynamic, amassing 186 combined yards and three TD’s on 29 carries and eight receptions.
 Those are RB1 numbers.
-If you’re telling me I can get that kind of production in the back half of round three, I’ll take that all day.
+If I can get that kind of production in the back half of round three, I’ll take that all day.
 I expect Johnson to generate a lot of buzz in the off-season, and for his ADP to rise.
 Get him here while you can.

 Kenyan Drake (ADP 61.7)

 OK, I get it.
 Drake was a major disappointment in 2018, and it might be hard to go back to him if he burned you last year.
 Despite a down year, he still had over 1000 yards from scrimmage and nine TD’s on only 173 touches, including 53 receptions.
 The guy can play.
 He just needs to get the ball in his hands more.